For Apprentices

 Registered Apprenticeship is a real job – you’ll be hired from day one by a NH employer.
 It’s also a work-based training program that includes an educational or classroom instruction component, and a hands-on paid job training component.
 For more information, please visit: Apprenticeship.gov

 Apprentices earn competitive wages, and from day one of the apprenticeship will receive a paycheck as well as incremental wage increases as skill levels increase.
 Wage increases happen at regular intervals throughout the apprenticeship, and your employer will communicate to you in advance when you can expect to receive a wage increase.
-In many instances, apprentices earn up to $60,000 a year upon completing an apprenticeship.
+In many industries, apprentices earn up to $60,000 a year upon completing an apprenticeship.

 Potentially – many of our apprenticeship programs offer apprentices college credit which can be applied toward a certificate or degree.
 Some programs are non-credit; however, you may still be able to receive credit for prior learning for the instruction and training components of your apprenticeship.
 Contact us to learn more.